-For 3 seconds, reactivate Blink to return to the point where it was cast from.
+After 1.25 seconds, reactivate Blink to return to the point where it was cast from within 4 seconds.

 Singularity Spike takes 50% longer to explode.
 It can be reactivated to teleport to the target, granting 30% increased Move Speed for 3 seconds.

 Vorpal Blade gains a 2nd charge.
-Teleporting to an enemy with Vorpal Blade causes Zeratul's next Basic Attack within 6 seconds to deal 40% more damage.
+Teleporting to an enemy with Vorpal Blade or entering Permanent Cloak causes Zeratul's next Basic Attack to deal 50% more damage.

 Wormhole competes with Seeker in the Dark as two of Zeratul's most important Talents.
 Individually, they each in essence serve to greatly improve Zeratul's combat mobility, though they do so slightly differently.
-Wormhole is generally more reliable than its counterpart as it does not require you to hit with Singularity Spike at the cost of being less flexible as you get one less gap closer to work with.
-It is generally picked along Cleave-centric Talents to provide you with an easy way to in and out.
+Wormhole's 1.25-second delay becomes a great liability against crowd control-heavy team compositions.
+However, in other scenarios, it is generally more reliable than its counterpart, as it does not require you to hit with Singularity Spike.
+It has great synergy with Shadow Hunter.

-Seeker in the Dark's main attraction point over Wormhole are the Movement Speed increase it provides and the added flexibility of being able to conserve Blink's Cooldown, as Seeker in the Dark acts as a second gap closer.
+Seeker in the Dark's main attraction point over Wormhole are the Movement Speed increase it provides and the added flexibility of being able to conserve Blink's cooldown, as Seeker in the Dark acts as a second gap closer.
 However, Singularity Spike's skillshot nature makes it blockable by undesirable targets, or, at worst, missable.
 Still, Seeker in the Dark is generally considered the superior choice at higher levels of play due to the aforenoted flexibility it provides.
-It is worth noting that the added Singularity Spike duration also has some important implications in terms of damage dealing with the Sentenced to Death Talent, which is why they are very often picked together.

 - Mana: 30